Australia’s Trump Tower plans scrapped as developer says brand has become ‘toxic’

 The project sparked backlash after it was announced by Altus and the Trump Organization, which is owned by US President Donald Trump but run by his sons Donald Jr. and Eric.

-One petition aiming to stop the project garnered more than 140,000 signatures.
+One petition aiming to stop the project garnered more than 140,000 signatures, with the organizer telling CNN in February that she was looking for a way to express her opposition to “anti-immigrant violence” and “social division” in the US.

-CK, who started the petition under an alias to avoid backlash from Trump supporters, told CNN in February she felt powerless while watching scenes of “anti-immigrant violence and the social division” in the US on social media, and looked for a way to express her opposition.

-Young said the tower will still proceed — but without the Trump name.

 In a LinkedIn post Tuesday, the Altus CEO called the backlash to the Trump Tower “grossly unfair” but said “the brand in this country has become toxic to Australians.”

-“Trump Org is a non-political, free of the President run organization by Eric and Don Jr and run well with over 136 resorts and towers globally yet here in Australia both the media and certain orgs paint a picture of Donald Trump for pure sensationalism,” Young said.

-He said there is “no acrimony between the Trump family and myself” and he has been in discussions with “many high-end luxury plans” about the tower.
+He said there is “no acrimony between the Trump family and myself” and he has been in discussions with “many high-end luxury brands” about the tower.

 Young had laid the groundwork for the tower in 2007 with a “cold call to Ivanka Trump,” according to a blog post on the Altus website.

-Young recalled introducing himself to Trump’s daughter as a property developer from Australia, who was intent on building “Australia’s finest tourist property at Surfers Paradise.”
+Young recalled introducing himself to Trump’s daughter as a property developer from Australia, who was intent on building the nation’s “finest tourist property.”

 Almost 20 years later, when the deal was signed, Young said the tower “will be an Australian, not American project,” according to comments published in The Australian newspaper.